 If you can’t find your settings, in our metering mode chart you’ll find not only the metering modes in Nikon, Canon, and Sony, but also the metering modes in other camera brands like Fuji, Panasonic, and Pentax.

-I highly recommend reading our light metering in photography guide, and, if you have any questions related to camera metering modes, please leave them in the comments below!
+If you have any questions related to camera metering modes, please leave them in the comments below!